quantaphp/container/README.md

 ];
 ```

 Container factories can be any [callable](http://php.net/manual/en/language.types.callable.php) and can return any value.
-They receive the container as argument so it can be used to inject an object dependencies:
+They are called with the container as first argument so it can be used to retrieve the entry's dependencies:

 ```php
 <?php